Macuyiko/macuyiko.github.io/content/2025/2026_06-solving-linkedin-queens-cpsat.md

     model.Add(solution[neq[0][0]][neq[0][1]] != solution[neq[1][0]][neq[1][1]])
 ```

-And then can run the sover and print out the solution:
+And then can run the solver and print out the solution:

 ```python
 def pr_sol(sol, solution):